Assistant Professor of Public HealthHealth Sciences Research Institute

 Merced, CA 95343

-2013-present - Visiting Assistant Professor (Health Sciences Research Institute), University of California at Merced
+2013-present - Assistant Professor of Public Health (Health Sciences Research Institute), University of California at Merced

 2006-2013 - Assistant Professor (Human Genetics), University of Texas Southwestern Medical Center